• Skip to primary navigation

 You can change the consistency of this ricotta depending on what you’ll use it for.

-For a lighter, softer ricotta, allow it to strain for 2 hours in the fridge.
+For lighter and softer ricotta, allow it to strain for 2 hours in the fridge.

-For a firmer, drier ricotta that’s more suitable for making cheesecakes, gnocchi or stuffed pasta, allow it to strain overnight or at least 8 hours in the fridge.
+For firmer and drier ricotta that’s more suitable for making cheesecakes, gnocchi or stuffed pasta, allow it to strain overnight or at least 8 hours in the fridge.

 Common Questions